-No. Students and employees will, however, be asked to acknowledge that they have read the Statement of Shared Responsibility, have completed the Health Guidelines Training as part of the college’s return-to-campus procedures and agree to follow all safety measures.
+No. Students and employees will, however, be asked to acknowledge that they have read the Statement of Shared Responsibility, have completed the Health Guidelines Training as part of the college’s return-to-campus procedures and will agree to follow all safety measures.

 Should I wear a mask or approved face covering?

 Yes.
 Smith College is now requiring that face coverings be worn on campus at all times.
 The only exceptions are for students in their individual rooms and for employees in their individual offices.
 Masks with exhalation / one-way valves and clear face shields are not approved face coverings.

 Will masks or approved face coverings be provided to students and employees who are approved to be on campus?

 Yes.
 All on-campus Smith-campus community members may receive masks or approved face coverings upon request.
-Students will be provided with one reusable mask then they arrive on campus.
-Students should also bring additional reusable face coverings with them.
+Students will be provided with one reusable mask.
+Students should also have additional reusable face coverings.
 Employees approved to work on campus can request masks or approved face coverings by contacting firstname.lastname@example.org.
 Single-use masks will be available throughout the campus for those who need them.